 Audience Spits are a feature of Activate that allows you to split your activated audience into 50/50 or 90/10 for experimentation.
-In this article will walk you through what Audience Splits are, how to use them and help you understand the effectiveness of your campaigns, and impact of creative changes.
+In this article will walk you through what Audience Splits are, how to use them, and help you understand the effectiveness of your campaigns.

 Where is it?